In this article, we will discuss the most common causes of stomachache in children, the natural remedies, and when you should seek medical help.

 Although it is quite hard to ascertain what causes stomachache in children, you can consider the following:

 In babies, colicky pain comes in waves.
 This means that they come quickly and disappear just as suddenly.
-Often, colicky pain is severe that the baby is inconsolable.
+Often, colicky pain is severe when your baby is inconsolable.

 Mild conditions often cause generalized pain.
 Conditions like constipation, indigestion, gas, or stomach flu cause generalized pain.
 When we say generalized pain, the child cannot point to an exact location of the ache.
 If you ask them to point where it hurts, they indicate their whole tummy.